specs32/catlight/catlight_MK2/readme.md

 - 16 neopixels on there 2 rows by 8.. i think it is possible to realize a POV display with it since there also is a LSM6DS3 IMU on there.
 - 10 Duris high power LEDs (100mA each) this is the main light source (300 mA J-Series are no longer available.. sadly !)
 - 4 TEMP sensors on the light.
 2 NTCs close to critical places (XLAMP and Duris LEDS) 1 in the ESP itself and on in the IMU.

-The last flatlight revision was 20.
-So this would be the flatlight REV 21 aka CATLight MK2
+- Battery Voltage measuring (resistor divider on analog 1)

-## This Revision works !
+### This Revision works !

 ... with no errors as far as I can see and test (I own no OSZI ;))